kei-mo/react-typescript-flask-app/README.md

 You can also access page2 from this url `http://localhost:3000/page2`.

-## How to reproduce this repository
+## Tutorial 2: How to reproduce this repository
 Here's an overview of what I did to create this template app.
 ### Create app.
 ```bash